 The Youth Ballet of Worcester Company

 is the resident youth company of Ballet Arts Worcester.
-The Company is comprised of students between the ages of 13 to 19 years of age.
+The Company is comprised of students between the ages of 13 to 19.
 Students are distinguished by Junior Apprentice Co., Junior Company and the Senior Company, YBW.
-All students eligible for the company must audition to become a member.
+All students eligible for the company must audition to become a member or be invited in by the artistic staff.
 The audition is a competitive event; we select only the topmost dancers for this company.

 The Youth Ballet of Worcester was created to give young, capable dancers a pre-professional experience for a professional dance lifestyle.
 This includes a rigorous schedule in dance training; dancing up to 20 hours per week, attending rehearsals 3 to 4 times a week to learn numerous compositions in diverse styles of dance, and performing on stage with full energy, desire and commitment, especially when performances can be scheduled twice in a day.

 Directors, teachers and choreographers of the company have high expectations for each student as individuals and as an ensemble.
 They are expected to learn and retain choreography, to be on time for classes, rehearsals and performances.
 Students must maintain healthy bodies, attendance and self-discipline.

 Not only are the students experiencing professional expectations on a pre-professional level, but they are also developing life skills to enhance there future, whether it be with a professional dance company or not.
 Students will take with them from the Youth Ballet of Worcester experience, the self-esteem needed to go on an audition or interview, they will learn self-discipline, be able to take charge of managing their time and schedules, they will be able to cope with situations through great focus and concentration, and they will become great team players through their experience in dancing the corps de ballet.
 Lastly, it gives students an appreciation, respect, and a love for the arts.